Indigenous Languages

 Abenaki women wore wraparound deerskin skirts.
 Shirts were not necessary in Abenaki culture, but in cool weather both genders wore poncho-like blouses.

-The Abenakis also used moccasins, cloaks, and
+The Abenakis also used moccasins, cloaks, beaded jewelry, and

-pointed hoods.
 Later the Abenakis adapted European costume such as cloth blouses and jackets, decorating them with fancy beadwork.

 Here are more pictures of Abenaki clothing styles, and